ybabakhin/kaggle_salt_bes_phalanx/README.md

 3. Scripts to generate initial folds and jigsaw mosaics are located in bes/datasets: generate_folds.py and Generate_Mosaic.R

 ## CITATION
-If you find this code useful, please cite the preprint:
+If you find this code useful, please cite our paper:

 ```
 @journal{tgsSaltBodiesSegmentation2019,